-While the cause, or causes, of autism spectrum disorders (ASDs) remain elusive, experts believe they have pinpointed factors that may place people more at risk of developing autism.
+While the causes of autism spectrum disorders (ASDs) remain unknown, experts believe they have pinpointed factors that may place people more at risk of developing autism.

-Among other factors, genetics can place an individual at risk for developing some form of autism.
-If a person has a brother, sister (especially an identical twin), or parent with an ASD, that person is more likely to also have an ASD.
+Genetics can place an individual at risk for developing some form of autism.
+According to the Autism Society, if a person has a brother, sister, twin, or parent with an ASD, that person is more likely to also have an ASD.

-Some key risk-related statistics provided by the U.S. Centers for Disease Control and Prevention (CDC) include:
+Some key risk-related statistics provided by the Centers for Disease Control and Prevention (CDC) include:

 Exposure to Certain Drugs

-The CDC states that some drugs, like thalidomide and valproic acid, have also been implicated in causing higher risks of ASDs if they are taken while a woman is pregnant.
+The CDC states that some drugs, like thalidomide and valproic acid, have also been implicated in causing higher risk of ASDs if they are taken while a woman is pregnant.

 Exposure to heavy metals and other toxins in the environment is also suspected of increasing the risk of ASDs.